carleton-cs-energy-analytics/marthas-dashboard/docs/database/database_structure.md

 Run ```Oopsies.sql``` which will delete everything and start us over.
 Beware of oopsies and make sure you really want to reset and not just delete a specific building.
 Adding the historical data takes a while, so just be cautious.

 ## Database Structure
-We have multiple tables: buildings, rooms, point types, point sources, points, and point values.
+We have multiple tables: buildings, rooms, point types, equipment boxes, point sources, points, and point values.

 * **Building**
   * ID